CyberGen49/spigot-tpr/README.md

 ## Permissions
 * `cybertpr.info`: Allows the player to use `/cybertpr`.
 All players have this by default.
 * `cybertpr.player`: Allows the player to use `/tpr`.
 All players have this by default.
-* `cybertpr.cooldown.exempt`: Allows the player to bypass the configured cooldown.
+* `cybertpr.player.bypassCooldown`: Allows the player to bypass the configured cooldown.
 * `cybertpr.admin`: Allows the player to use `/cybertpr reload`.